 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 Crime has always been a problem in societies across the world.
-People who break the law cause problems for society, and cause pain and hurt for the people that are affected by the crime.
-This is why laws were created centuries ago; to protect society, to punish the criminal, and to act as a deterrence.
+People who break the law cause problems for society, and cause pain and hurt to the people that are affected by the crime.
+This is why laws were created centuries ago; to protect society, punish the criminal, and act as a deterrence.

 The Causes of Crime

 Unfortunately, despite the laws that the government has established over the years in the UK, people still commit crimes.
 The reasons for this are complex but include:

 - Poverty and unemployment: Some people are genuinely so poor that they can't afford to pay bills or provide food for their families or themselves.
 This causes them to enter a life of crime where they might get involved in stealing, or earning money by illegal means, such as drug dealing.

 - Upbringing: If someone is brought up in a broken home, it makes them more vulnerable to involvement in criminal activities.
 Someone who has been brought up in the care system - foster homes or orphanages - is six times more likely to offend according to a 2016 report led by Lord Laming.
 Also, if someone has been brought up in a family that is involved in criminal activity, then it is easy for them to fall into a life of crime.
 They will see this as normal.